vishwajeet-hogale/Dog-bnb/readme.md

     * Flask - Python Framework
     * Mongo DB - MongoEngine

-## Steps involved to make this are as follows :
+## Functionalities involved to make this are as follows :
     1) Register the connection :
         - Added connection using mongoengine which is a ODM (Just liek ORM)
         - Added meta attribute to owner,dog and doghouse classes.